Tolsa/forest-doc/_includes/express-mongoose/segments.md

 # Segments

+## What is a segment?

+A Segment is a subset of a collection gathering filtered records.

+Segments are made for those who are willing to systematically visualize data according to specific sets of filters.
+It allows you to save your filters configuration so that you don't have to compute the same actions every day (e.g. signup this week, pending transactions).

 ## Creating a Segment

-A Segment is a subset of a collection gathering filtered records.

 Forest provides a straightforward UI to configure step-by-step the segments you want.
-The only information the UI needs to create a segment is a name and some filters.
+The only information the UI needs to create a segment within a collection is a name and some filters.

 ![Segment 1`](/public/img/segment-1.png)